GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Methodology

-Existing backend denoising techniques in VMM, whether through filtering~\cite{wang2024frequency,wang2024eulermormer,singh2023lightweight} or regularization~\cite{byung2024learning}, fall short against background artifacts caused by photon noise and sensor jitter~\cite{oh2018learning}.
-In order to achieve source-level controllability in optical-flow–based motion field modeling, we present Noise-free Optical Flow Augmentation (NOFA).
-As shown in Fig.~\ref{fig:Sec3_NOFA}, NOFA augment optical flow components to increase directional and morphological diversity.
+Existing backend denoising techniques in VMM, whether through filtering~\cite{wang2024frequency,wang2024eulermormer,singh2023lightweight} or regularization~\cite{byung2024learning}, fall short against undesired motion and image blur caused by photon noise and sensor jitter~\cite{oh2018learning}.
+In order to achieve source-level controllability in optical-flow–based motion field modeling, we present Noise-Free Optical Flow Augmentation (NOFA).
+As shown in \cref{fig:Sec3_NOFA}, NOFA augment optical flow components to increase directional and morphological diversity.
 This augmentation improves coverage of motion patterns, leading to more stable training and better generalization.